balkisous/IOS_App-I-am-Rich/README.md

 ## Goal's Project 🎯

-In this module I remade a app aldready made with UIKit but this time using SwiftUI for learning about this concept.
+In this module I remade an app aldready created with UIKit but this time using SwiftUI for learning about this concept.
-This project refere about the famous app in the appStore "I am Rich" who was sell at a excessively expensive price with only a view implemented without backend.
+This project refers about the famous app in the appStore "I am Rich" who was sell at an excessively expensive price with only a view implemented without back-end.
 It was an app only to show off or show that a person was rich.

 ## What I create 🧱

-I build a simple visual app, it's just show only a view.
+I build a simple visual app, it has just shown only a View, of a wonderfull wealthy man.

-## What I learn 📖
+## What I learned 📖

 * Learn how to use SwiftUI